Horn clause: Logic programming

+If the top-level goal clause is read as the denial of the problem, then the empty clause represents false and the proof of the empty clause is a refutation of the denial of the problem.
+If the top-level goal clause is read as the problem itself, then the empty clause represents true, and the proof of the empty clause is a proof that the problem has a solution.

-Solving the problem amounts to deriving a contradiction, which is represented by the empty clause (or "false").
-The solution of the problem is a substitution of terms for the variables in the goal clause, which can be extracted from the proof of contradiction.
+The solution of the problem is a substitution of terms for the variables X in the top-level goal clause, which can be extracted from the resolution proof.
 Used in this way, goal clauses are similar to conjunctive queries in relational databases, and Horn clause logic is equivalent in computational power to a universal Turing machine.

-The Prolog notation is actually ambiguous, and the term “goal clause” is sometimes also used ambiguously.
-The variables in a goal clause can be read as universally or existentially quantified, and deriving “false” can be interpreted either as deriving a contradiction or as deriving a successful solution of the problem to be solved.

 Van Emden and Kowalski (1976) investigated the model-theoretic properties of Horn clauses in the context of logic programming, showing that every set of definite clauses D has a unique minimal model M. An atomic formula A is logically implied by D if and only if A is true in M. It follows that a problem P represented by an existentially quantified conjunction of positive literals is logically implied by D if and only if P is true in M. The minimal model semantics of Horn clauses is the basis for the stable model semantics of logic programs.